m4theus4ndr4de/classification-health-insurance-cross-sell/README.md

 <h2>6.
 Machine Learning Modeling</h2>

-<p>The final result of this project is a classification model to rank the table.
+<p align="justify">The final result of this project is a classification model to rank the table.
 Therefore, six models were created: KNN (K-Nearest Neighbors), Logistic Regression, Extra Trees, Random Forest, XGBoost and LightGBM.</p>

-<p>The Boruta algorithm was used to select features for the model and only one feature were selected by Boruta.
+<p align="justify">The Boruta algorithm was used to select features for the model and only one feature were selected by Boruta.
 The dataset features are not very good at explaining if the customers want or not a vehicle insurance.
 The features for the model were chosen based on the feature importance in an Extra Trees model, seven features were selected.
 The models were evaluated considering two metrics, Precision at K and Recall at K considering the two thousand first rows of the table the models should rank.
 The initial models performances are in the table below.</p>

 <table style="width:100%">